cs-gavin-huang/torch-hd/docs/index.md

 ### Functionalities available

-Currently Torch-HD supports 3 different encoding methodologies namely
+Currently Torch-HD supports 3 different encoding methodologies:
 - Random Projection Encoding
 - ID-Level Encoding
 - Selective Kanerva Coding
 - Pact quantization

-Apart from encoding functionalities, the library also provides a HD classifier which can be used for training and inference on classification tasks
+Apart from encoding functionalities, the library also provides a HD classifier which can be used for training and inference on classification tasks.
+The package also includes utility functions for training, testing and creating dataloaders.

 ### Coming soon
 - [] Implement fractional-binding
-- [] Utility functions for training and validation
+- [x] Utility functions for training and validation
 - Different VSA architectures
 	- [] Multiply-Add-Permute (MAP) - real, binary and integer vector spaces
 	- [] Holographic Reduced Representations (HRR)